tiemma/sonic-dr/README.md

 }
 ```

-Like getting the height of a  tree, we process row wise with deduplication to achieve the following
+Like getting the height of a  tree, we process column wise with deduplication to achieve the following

 ```text
        D   \